Christoph Lütge: Academic career

-After studying philosophy and business informatics in Braunschweig, Göttingen and Paris, Lütge was a PhD student at Technische Universität Berlin and Braunschweig University of Technology from 1997 to 1999.
+After studying philosophy and business informatics in Braunschweig, Göttingen and Paris, Lütge was a PhD student at Technische Universität Berlin and TU Braunschweig from 1997 to 1999.
 He was a visiting scholar at the University of Pittsburgh in 1997 and research fellow at the University of California, San Diego in 1998.
-In 1999, he received his doctorate in philosophy and became a research assistant at Ludwig Maximilian University of Munich.
+In 1999, he received his doctorate in philosophy and became a research assistant at LMU Munich.
 He was visiting professor at Venice International University in 2003.
-From 2004, Lütge was assistant professor at the department of philosophy of Ludwig Maximilian University of Munich, from which he also received his habilitation in 2005.
-Christoph Lütge was acting professor at Witten/Herdecke University from 2007 to 2008 and at Braunschweig University of Technology from 2008 to 2010.
+From 2004, Lütge was assistant professor at the department of philosophy of LMU Munich, from which he also received his habilitation in 2005.
+Christoph Lütge was acting professor at Witten/Herdecke University from 2007 to 2008 and at TU Braunschweig from 2008 to 2010.
 Since August 2010, he holds the newly created Peter Löscher Endowed Chair of Business Ethics at Technical University of Munich.
 In 2019, Lütge became director of the new Institute for Ethics in Artificial Intelligence (IEAI) at Technical University of Munich.